How Much Car Insurance Do You Need?

 This provision will pay to repair your car if it's damaged while it's parked.
 That includes weather-related damage, vandalism, collisions with animals, and theft.

-Comprehensive is almost always paired with collision since both will be required by a lender if you have either a loan or lease on the vehicle.
+Comprehensive is almost always paired with collision since a lender will require both if you have a loan or lease on the vehicle.

 Guaranteed Auto Protection (GAP)

-If your car has been stolen or totaled in an accident, GAP insurance will cover the difference, or “gap”, between the amount owed on the car and the car’s actual cash value (ACV).
+If your car has been stolen or totaled in an accident, GAP insurance will cover the difference, or "gap," between the amount owed on the vehicle and the car's actual cash value (ACV).

-This is an important feature because a typical car insurance policy will cover no more than the actual cash value of the vehicle.
-If the amount you owe on the car is higher than that value, you’ll need to come out-of-pocket for the difference.
+This is essential because a typical car insurance policy will cover no more than the vehicle's actual cash value.
+If the amount you owe on the car exceeds that value, you'll need to come out-of-pocket for the difference.

 It's typically required on cars with loans greater than 80% of the vehicle's value.

 This provision is required in many states.
 Despite state laws prohibiting uninsured drivers, the practice continues.

 Florida, for example, has the highest number of uninsured motorists at 26.7%.